 - Output formats include MP4, BMP, TGA, JPEG, PNG, and GIF

 - Lacks coherent interface and built-in media player

 - Does not notify users if disconnection occu

 ShareX is one of the best free screen recorders, as it boasts almost as many advanced features as some paid competitors.
 Yet, it’s not a one-size-fits-all solution.
 An average user might get lost in the many advanced recording features, so ShareX is mostly targeted toward developers and power users.

 - Records a full-screen mode, window, monitor, region, freehand, or scrolling

 - Incorporates hotkeys for easier and quicker navigation

-- Supports many URL sharing services
+- Supports many URL sharing options

 - Imports existing videos, music, or photos

 - Allows custom watermarks and color effects